Frequently Asked Questions

-Are you a "natural/available light" photographer?
+Are you a "natural light" photographer?

 What are your payment terms for wedding photography?

 To book me for your wedding, I require a signed agreement and 50% retainer.
 Upon receipt of the signed agreement and retainer, I'll ensure and guarantee my availability for your specific wedding date.
 For that reason, the retainer is non-refundable and non-transferable.

-One suggestion I always have is that if the family member is important, provide them with a boutonniere, bouquet, or corsage since we always have our eye out for people with flowers as it's a signal to us that they're pretty important family members or members of the wedding party.
+One suggestion I always have is that if the family member is important, provide them with a boutonniere, bouquet, or corsage since we always have our eye out for people wearing flowers as it's a signal to us that they're pretty important family members or members of the wedding party.

 How many hours of coverage do I need?

 The answer to this question is almost always "it depends" so it's hard to provide an answer that would be applicable to everyone.
 However, as a starting point, let me begin by saying that I don't need to be there for your entire wedding day.